Agriculture

 Your worker snaps a photo

 “Our nearest skin clinic is three hours away.
-Flare means our crew actually gets screened.”
+Flare means our crew can send a photo to the doc without leaving the property.”